-- 1 understand in detail what a bank is through its annual reports for banks or insurances companies. - 2. to know the European authorities (regulation) after the financial crisis of 2008 - 3. understanding the 2008 crisis to better understand banking regulation in Basel 3 and in Solvency 2. - 4. understand the challenges of micro-prudential and macro-prudential regulation. - 5. understand what is called capital (associated criteria) and its main function (loss absorption). - 6. understand capital ratios (risk-based, leverage ratio) - 7. have a global view of the Bale 3 system - 8. understand in detail the role of buffers and know how to calculate some of them. - 9. understand what a stress test is - 1.C Communicate effectively in English - 6.A Thoroughly examine a complex business situation - 1.A Demonstrate an international mindset
+- 1 understand in detail what a bank is through its annual reports for banks or insurances companies.
+Risk aversion and the possibility to insure independent risk will be explained to students. - 2. to know the European authorities (regulation) after the financial crisis of 2008 - 3. understand the foundations of Basel 3 and Solvency 2. - 4. understand the challenges of micro-prudential and macro-prudential regulation. - 5. understand what is called capital (associated criteria) and its main function (loss absorption). - 6. understand capital ratios (risk-based, leverage ratio) - 7. have a global view of the Bale 3 system - 8. understand in detail the role of buffers and know how to calculate some of them. - 9. understand what a stress test is - 1.C Communicate effectively in English - 6.A Thoroughly examine a complex business situation - 1.A Demonstrate an international mindset